m4ndr4ck/encadeado/README.md

 # Encadeado

 Encadeado is a software that automates the bootstrap process of new applications in an enterprise environment.
-By providing just the application name it will handle all the necessary processes to create:
+By providing just the application name it will handle all the necessary steps to create:

 - CI/CD pipelines with Jenkins
 - Git and Nexus repositories